abe-winter/abe-winter.github.io/_posts/2020-04-13-new-mutiny.md

 Hopefully we'll learn how to be fair, and to make hard decisions with many stakeholders in public, and we'll get out of this mostly in one piece.

+## People who can prevent disaster

+* Not Nancy Pelosi or Mitt Romney, or at least not by themselves -- they shot their shot
+* Not Elon Musk or Bill Gates; at best they can be technocrats and mobilize resources, but they can't solve the politics
+* Not Joe Biden, unles we want to turn into Venezuela
+* Not state governors: they're behaving as they are because they think they have to, for some combination of the sake of their states, the national balance of power, and their personal political careers.
+They've set their thing in motion and can't stop on a dime.
+* Maybe Mike Pence: he's the only person in the executive branch who's hard to fire.
+I suspect he's already doing everything he's doing.
+But like everyone close to this crisis, his primary goal is to not get frozen out of the room because at that point he can no longer help at all.
+* Maybe the legislature, acting with uncharacteristic foresight and a single voice.
+Senate republicans think impeachment would be the end of their party.
+I think it guarantees them a victory in November with (almost) anyone they choose to run.

 {% include flatpixel.html tag="new-mutiny" %}